LinusGro/MentorPi_ris/README.md

 <br>

 ## Installing ROS2
 * Follow this guide: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html to install ROS2 Jazzy on the Raspberry Pi 5.
 For development, it makes a lot of sense to also have an additional computer with ROS2 installed.
 This makes remotely diagnosing and controlling the robot much easier.
-Chose the **Desktop Install** both for the robot and, if applicable, your computer.
+Choose the **Desktop Install** both for the robot and, if applicable, your computer.
 * Run
 ```bash
 source /opt/ros/jazzy/setup.bash